 Join the discussion on Facebook

-Community Research has created a private Facebook discussion group where you can meet other NGOs who are grappling with similar questions to you. https://www.facebook.com/groups/265767623828732/
+Community Research has created a private Facebook discussion group where you can meet other NGOs who are grappling with similar questions to you.
+This is a free, ongoing space for peer discussion.

 The Community Research Webinar FAQs page contains technical information you need to know in advance of attending this webinar.